Is NP Thyroid Any Good?

 Why isn’t it always the cheapest?

-Most people don't realize but pharmacies will set their own prices and those prices can vary drastically from location to location even among the same type of pharmacy.
+Most people don’t realize that pharmacies will set their own prices and those prices can vary drastically from location to location even among the same type of pharmacy.

 For instance, a CVS pharmacy 2 miles away from you can charge more than a CVS pharmacy 10 miles away.